 Starting a business in Bothell, WA is an exciting time.
 You have a dream that became a plan.
 Currently it is time to put your plan right into action by choosing a business framework in conjunction with an experienced attorney to create a business entity.
 Choosing a structure has a resilient effect on service tax obligations, documentation requirements, as well as personal responsibility.

 - Limited Liability Company (LLC): An LLC is a popular choice among new Bothell business owners.
 It has fewer maintenance requirements than a corporation.
 It is also a separate legal entity from the owner, meaning you are not personally responsible for the conduct and debts of the company.

 Additionally, for single-member - or one owner LLCs - the IRS does not require the business itself to pay taxes because they consider it a disregarded entity.
 However, if you are the sole owner of an LLC, you must report business profits or losses on your individual income tax return.

 Like an LLC, a company is an independent legal entity from the proprietor(s).
-You are not personally in charge of the responsibilities and financial debts of business.
-There are 2 types of companies: S-Corporations (S-Corp) and C-Corporations (C-Corp).
-Both choices require formalities such as articles of unification, corporate laws, and supervisor and investor conferences.
+You are not directly in charge of the responsibilities as well as financial debts of business.
+There are 2 types of companies: S-Corporations (S-Corp) as well as C-Corporations (C-Corp).
+Both choices require formalities such as posts of consolidation, corporate laws, as well as supervisor as well as investor meetings.

 The main differences between the two corporations are taxes and ownership.
 Note that your business will be taxed as C-Corp unless you elect to be taxed as an S-Corp.